Will Warren: Professional career

 The New York Yankees selected Warren in the eighth round, with the 243rd overall selection, of the 2021 Major League Baseball draft.
 He made his professional debut in 2022 with the Hudson Valley Renegades of the High-A South Atlantic League.
 He had a 3.60 earned run average (ERA) and 42 strikeouts in 35 innings pitched before the Yankees promoted him to the Somerset Patriots of the Double-A Eastern League in May.
 He returned to Somerset for the start of the 2023 season.
 The Yankees promoted him to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League in May.

 The Yankees invited Warren to spring training in 2024 as a non-roster player.
 He started the 2024 season with Scranton/Wilkes-Barre and struggled to a 7.62 ERA through late May.
 The Yankees promoted Warren to the major leagues and he made his debut on July 30.
 In 2024, Warren had a 10.32 ERA in 22 2/3 innings for the Yankees and a 5.91 ERA in 109 2/3 innings for the RailRiders.

 Due to injuries to Gerrit Cole and Luis Gil, Warren made the Yankees' Opening Day roster in 2025 as a member of the starting rotation.
 He got his first career win as a pitcher against the San Francisco Giants on April 12, 2025, at Yankee Stadium.
 Warren pitched five innings, allowed two hits and two runs, while walked two batters and struck out six batters as the Yankees defeated the Giants 8–4.
+He finished the 2025 season with a 4.44 ERA in 33 games started.